-- Inducted into UCSF’s Department of Medicine’s Council of Master Clinicians
+- Inducted into UCSF Department of Medicine’s Council of Master Clinicians

 Dr. Jahan’s Background

-“As an eight-year-old, I said, ‘I want to do what those doctors do: I want to give another kid his mom back.’ ” — Dr. Thierry Jahan
+“As an eight-year-old, I said, ‘I want to do what those doctors do: I want to give another kid his mom back.'”

 The motivation to help others followed Dr. Jahan into adulthood.
 He began his medical education at Université de Paris V-René Descartes before transferring to the Vagelos College of Physicians and Surgeons at Columbia University in New York.

-Dr. Jahan joined the University of California San Francisco’s medical department in 1994, and it did not take him long to make an impact.
-Along with a fellow surgeon, he co-founded the Thoracic Oncology Program at UCSF and has since developed it into one of the top programs of its kind in the world.
+Dr. Jahan joined UCSF in 1994.
+Along with a fellow surgeon, he co-founded the UCSF Thoracic Oncology Program and has since developed it into one of the top programs of its kind in the world.

 In addition to providing surgical options, the program operates a medical research center that runs clinical trials and offers promising new treatments to mesothelioma patients.

 Dr. Jahan’s Medical Specializations

 When working with mesothelioma patients, Dr. Jahan considers each case individually to suggest an optimal treatment plan that is unique to each person.
 He is known for treating pleural mesothelioma in a multimodal approach that combines surgery with chemotherapy, radiation, and any other possible options.

 Some of these treatment suggestions arise from the groundbreaking clinical trials and medical research undertaken by the medical oncology group led by Dr. Jahan.
 He also investigates different combinations of mesothelioma treatments to determine which combinations work best in different scenarios.

 Dr. Jahan’s Career Accomplishments

 Dr. Jahan has treated pleural mesothelioma patients from all around the world.
-His multimodal treatments using a combination of surgery, radiation, chemotherapy and/or supplementary treatments has proven successful in extending patients’ lives and reducing painful symptoms.
+His multimodal treatments have proven successful in extending patients’ lives and reducing painful mesothelioma symptoms.

 As a principal investigator of various clinical trials, Dr. Jahan continually pursues new information about groundbreaking treatment options and combinations that may work better for certain patients.